[English law edition]

-This collateral warranty agreement template is for use where a contractor enters into a direct agreement with a purchaser, tenant or funder of a development.
-Drafted by a construction lawyer.
+This Collateral Warranty Agreement template is for use where a contractor enters into a direct agreement with a purchaser, tenant or funder of a development.

 - deleterious materials

 - law & jurisdiction

 The contract is accompanied by Explanatory Notes that explain the background and purpose of collateral warranties as well as dealing with individual clauses in the document.